rht-labs/tech-exercise/docs/slides/content/kick-off.md

 Pet Battle became a hit!
-And as a team, you decide to develop a business around it!
+And as a team, you decided to develop a business and a production-ready version of this hobbyist app!

 And here your journey of embracing *_DevOps Culture and Practices_* begins!
 <iframe src="https://giphy.com/embed/HVr4gFHYIqeti" width="480" height="192" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/running-adventure-movie-HVr4gFHYIqeti"></a></p>